sauce-archives/help/docs/tools/appium/introduction.md

 If you have any doubts, or want to get a first taste of what it is like to automate tests using Appium, have a look at our <a href="/docs/guides/tutorials-appium/">Appium Tutorial Series</a>, where we help you set up Appium on your system and run your first test.

+<h3 id="testing">Running Appium Tests on TestObject</h3>

+Running tests on TestObject with Appium is easy!
+Just check out our variety of <a href="/docs/tools/appium/setups/">pre-written test setups</a>, find out which one suits you best, and start testing either by running Appium scripts on your machine or through a CI server!
+We provide our own <a href="/docs/tools/appium/appium-java-api/">convenience library</a> to allow our customers to record their test results on our platform, and in some cases even organize them in suites.
+We try to support as many languages and testing frameworks as possible, with the intention of covering all the major combinations Appium itself supports.

 <h3 id="reporting">Reporting</h3>

 When running Appium tests on TestObject, you will be able to browse your test results one by one or by conveniently organizing them in suites: